alphagov/gds-pre-commit/README.md

 Once you've done this, you can look at the Quick Install, above, to install the off-the-shelf version.
 If you need any help, do pop in to #cyber-security-help!

+N.B.
+In the old system, we had a global `.pre-commit-config.yaml`, but now each repository you install the pre-commit framework in will require its own config file.
+Though this is a little more work, it will allow you to take advantage of the language-specific integrations (such as running tests or linting) that the pre-commit framework provides.

 ## Further Reading

  - [Usage](usage.md)